mahyarmirrashed/fiducial-tracker/README.md

   <img src="https://img.shields.io/tokei/lines/github/mahyarmirrashed/fiducial-tracker" alt="Total repo lines" />
 </p>

 An array of cameras sends video streams to the server module.
-There, the server, using `pyzbar`, a QR code scanning library, analyzes for QR code fiducials, and published their tracked locations to listening clients.
+There, the server, using `zxingcpp`, a general purpose barcode code scanning library, analyzes for QR code fiducials, and published their tracked locations to listening clients.

 ![](res/architecture.png)